ChrisLi041/CAS-Autonomous-Driving-Proj/README.md

 # CAS-Autonomous-Driving-Proj

-This program is designed for Arduino to control a L298N motor controller.
+This program is designed for Arduino UNO to control a L298N motor controller to realize PID control based on the camera/ultrared sensor feedback.